 Four projects in Canterbury, Dover, Folkestone and Ramsgate were led by cultural organisations to encourage local people to get involved and shape the place where they live.
 The project was supported through Arts Council England and the National Lottery Heritage Fund, with Historic England and Artswork, the South East Bridge.
 Cultural Placemaking includes feature articles and videos with deep-dive insights from those involved in the project, culminating in an event at Westminster and summary report celebrating achievements across all four sites.

-Additional funding through DCMS and Arts Council England for the CDF Network has enabled the Cultural Placemaking RKB site to continue to develop, produce new features and insights into the role of culture in the levelling up agenda and to extend its reach across all corners of England, focusing on the five CDF round one projects.
+Additional funding through DCMS and Arts Council England for the CDF Network has enabled the Cultural Placemaking RKB site to continue to develop, produce new features and insights into the role of culture in the levelling up agenda and to extend its reach across all corners of England.

-The Cultural Development Fund (CDF) Network is the national collective that shares best practice and generates knowledge to capture and celebrate the success of the DCMS CDF round one investment.
-By creating the space to nourish, innovate and re-energise for all of the trailblazing first round CDF projects, we influence, communicate, learn, celebrate, drive further investment and secure the legacy of the Cultural Development Fund.
+The Cultural Development Fund (CDF) Network, managed by Five10Twelve since 2020, is the national collective that shares best practice and generates knowledge to capture and celebrate the success of the DCMS CDF investment.
+By creating the space to nourish, innovate and re-energise for all of the trailblazing CDF projects, we influence, communicate, learn, celebrate, drive further investment and secure the legacy of the Cultural Development Fund.

 Announced by DCMS as part of the Creative Industries Sector Deal to help the country’s world-leading cultural and creative industries thrive, the five first round CDF locations across England include Creative Estuary, Grimsby, Plymouth, Wakefield and Worcester.
 Each received a share of £20m to invest in local culture, heritage and creative industries and help drive economic growth.